gearjosh/beeriodic-table/README.md

 - For questions or support open an issue right here in this repo!

 ## Technologies Used
-- This uses React, Webpack, Javascript, Node.js, and more!
+- This uses React, Webpack, Javascript, npm, and more!

 ### License
 This software is licensed under GNU GPLv3.